 Implementation of acoustic design principles in architecture can mitigate frustrations caused by external noise pollution and competing internal noises within a space.

 Acoustical treatments need to satisfy the needs of the people residing within the space.
 For example, large, open office spaces with meeting areas may need ceiling panels that absorb sound or private meeting space to work without worrying about external noise infiltration.

 A basic understanding of acoustic design principles and testing methods will give you the confidence to ensure the environmental goals of your project.

-The noise reduction coefficient, or NRC, is a measure of a material’s ability to reflect or absorb sound through its effectiveness in a consistent square footage of absorption.
-This is expressed in a value between 0.00 and 1.00, with 0.00 indicating that sound is reflected and 1.00 indicating sound absorption.
+A material’s NRC rating is expressed as a value between 0.00 and 1.00, with 0.00 indicating that sound is reflected and 1.00 indicating sound absorption.
 Thicker elements with 3D properties or products with exposed edges can achieve values higher than 1.00 because of the additional surface area.